 The problem though is that YouTube re-encodes everything when a video is uploaded, with most often the end result being videos of substantially poorer quality.
 YouTube will even shrink the dimensions of the original video in some cases.
 This is true even when uploading an MP4 file (the preferred YouTube format) that has been specifically encoded with optimal settings for use on YouTube.
 YouTube will also mute the audio, delete videos, and even delete complete channels without warning.
 Though YouTube is a convenient way to view videos, there is simply no way to view (or share) the original file in its original unaltered format and level of uncompressed quality there.

 Our hope is to find a new, better, and hopefully more permanent way to not only re-share these episodes via AWHP, but to share even better quality versions of what was previously available, as well as ones that weren't and aren't available anywhere else.
 We have begun the task of encoding episodes directly from the original VHS tapes into full MPEG-2 DVD versions using a top of the line Pioneer DVD recorder, with audio software used as needed to remove wind noise and enhance overall audio quality.
-If you have any questions or insight you'd like to share about the technical aspects of the encoding process, or better still have tapes you'd like to share (loan or sell), please contact our encoder Dan at email@example.com
+If you have any questions or insight you'd like to share about the technical aspects of the encoding process, or better still have tapes you'd like to share (loan or sell), please send us an email

 These will be freely shared over the internet, and we are currently exploring low-cost feasible options.
 If you have any ideas in this regard, please share them.